 That’s when he decided to switch back to his old military drills and create a blueprint for the general public, both men and women, young and old.

-Like other fitness or workout programs, this one too makes use of fancy marketing terms to describe something already known with a different word or expression, while sometimes it comes up with something new.
+Like other fitness or workout programs, this one too makes use of unusual terms to describe something already known with a different word or expression, while sometimes it comes up with something new.

 He backs up his claims with the hip flexors function.
 The psoas major is a muscle connecting the lower spine with the top of the femur responsible for correct posture.
 Traditional exercises allegedly shorten the hip flexors, pushing forward the hips and giving you a heavy look.